-“When a brain injury occurs, the soft tissue of the brain collides against the hard surface of the skull,” says Dr. Jerome Stenehjem, medical director of Sharp Allison deRose Rehabilitation Center at Sharp Memorial Hospital.
+“When a brain injury occurs, the soft tissue of the brain collides against the hard surface of the skull,” says Dr. Jerome Stenehjem, a physical medicine doctor affiliated with Sharp Memorial Hospital.
 “Nerve fibers may be stretched or torn, which can affect brain function, even in mild cases.”

 Some symptoms occur immediately, but others — especially in more mild injuries — may become noticeable as you return to your daily routine.

 Common symptoms of mild traumatic brain injury include:

 - Poor or double vision

 - Changes in smell or appetite